Yobari-Timeliners/golubets/packages/golub/README.md

   <img src="art/golub.jpg" alt="golub" width="400">
 </div>

-## Golub: A Community-Driven Fork of [Pigeon](https://pub.dev/packages/pigeon)
+## Golub: A Community-Driven Fork of [Golub](https://pub.dev/packages/pigeon)

-Welcome to Golub, a fork of the Pigeon Flutter library.
+Welcome to Golub, a fork of the Golub Flutter library.
 Our mission is to be a better, more open, and community-focused alternative—or at least give it a damn good try!

 For usage examples, see the [Example README](./example/README.md).

 ## Why Golub Exists

-Pigeon is a great tool, but it’s got some baggage.
+Golub is a great tool, but it’s got some baggage.
 The community’s voice often goes unheard, with a backlog of valuable issues left to gather dust.
 Features that make sense—logical, solid additions—are sometimes dismissed because they don’t align with the maintainers’ vision.
 That’s not how open source should roll.

-Contributing to Pigeon can feel like running into a buzzsaw.
+Contributing to Golub can feel like running into a buzzsaw.
 Expect endless code review cycles, nitpicky comments, and a vibe that’s occasionally toxic.
 We’ve been there: maintainers forgetting their own codebase, clashing with each other, or demanding changes that don’t hold up under scrutiny (only to later ask you to undo them).
 It’s a frustrating loop of “do this, no wait, undo it, now do this instead.”
 The result?
 A single pull request for a simple feature can spiral into an infinite, soul-crushing saga.

 Golub is here to change that.
 We’re building a fork that’s welcoming, collaborative, and free from the gatekeeping and “maintainer == god” mentality.
 No toxic reviews.
 No air-shaking nonsense.
 Just a focus on great ideas and clean code.